plutonheaven/prx-practical-lab/instructions/chapter_2_dgnss.md

 The DGNSS solution shall be recorded in a `results` dataframe containing the columns `"epoch","pos_x","pos_y","pos_z","clk_b"`.

 ## 2.🔎Analyze the DGNSS solution
 ### 2.1.
-Analyse the positioning results in the ENU frame
+Analyze the positioning results in the ENU frame
 Use the functions `compute_enu_pos_error`, `plot_enu_error` and `plot_enu_error_cdf` from the module `src/helpers.py` to compute, plot and characterize the position error in the East/North/Up frame.
 Use the function `helpers.analyze_results` to display various statistics on a `results` dataframe, and to compute the accuracy score for this solution.

 Take the time to compare the SPP and the DGNSS solution:
-- Is one of the solution centered?
-- Is the variance of the DGNSS solution better or worst than SPP?
+- How do would you characterize the distribution of the positioning error, notably in terms of bias and dispersion?
 - Can you give some hints about the reasons for those differences?
 <mark> How to collect those analyses??

 ## 2.2.
 Analyze the differentially-corrected code pseudorange residuals
 In the module `src/gnss.py`, create a function `residuals_corrected_code`.

-This function is very similar to your `residuals_uncorrected_code`, except that you will consider the column `C_obs_corr_m` for the observation vector, and the function `obs_model_corrected_code` for the observation model.
+This function is very similar to your `residuals_uncorrected_code`, except that you will have to consider:
+- the column `C_obs_corr_m` for the observation vector,
+- the function `obs_model_corrected_code` for the observation model.

-It shall return `df_prx` with an additional column `residual_code`
+It shall return `df_prx` with an additional column `residual_code`.

 To verify your implementation, test your function using the following line in a terminal:
 ```bash